The Cardinall’s Musick

 "Clear tones; perfect intonation; an ideal balance between individual colour and an ensemble blend; emotional directness: Monday night found them on triumphant form"

-One of the group’s main strengths lies in the combination of solid academic research and the singers’ ability to perform as soloists within a vocal team, using their individual voices expressively and with character, “preserving their vocal personalities rather than striving for a mellifluous blend … resulting in a vibrant texture of timbres” (The Telegraph).
+One of the unique qualities of the group lies in the ability of its singers to perform as soloists within a vocal team, using their individual voices expressively and with character, “preserving their vocal personalities rather than striving for a mellifluous blend…resulting in a vibrant texture of timbres” (The Telegraph).
 Coupled with this are thoughtful programmes designed to stimulate and enlighten, to broaden horizons, and to bring a fresh approach to standard repertoire.
 It is for this dynamic, sincere sound and engaging programming that The Cardinall’s Musick has become renowned: “the voices of Andrew Carwood and his eight cohorts could probably start a blaze in the Antarctic!”
 (The Times).

 This biography is for information only and should not be reproduced.